-\mathcal{EPPD} has been defined based on the completeness and accuracy properties as described in Section 3.
+\mathcal{EPPD} has been defined based on the completeness and accuracy properties as described in section 3.
 Its specification is inspired from [3], where a failure detection for partitionable group systems is presented.
 The authors formalise the stability conditions that are necessary for solving group membership in asynchronous systems.
 The specification is close to our approach because it is expressed by the reachability between pairs of processes rather than on individual processes being correct or crashed.
+In our work, we prefer the term partition detector to underline the fact that the specification is partition-oriented.
 Considering process p, \mathcal{EPPD} suspects those processes that do not belong to the same partition of p.
 However, it provides a list of suspected processes only for stabilised periods.
-Thus, the objective of \mathcal{EPPD} is to allow algorithms, adapted for partitionable networks, to terminate their execution with a smaller number of processes during stabilised periods, that is during which partitions stabilise.
+Thus, even if we consider that the network graph is eventually strongly connected (see section 2) and that client algorithms eventually terminate, the objective of \mathcal{EPPD} specification is to allow algorithms, adapted for partitionable networks, to terminate their execution with a smaller number of processes during stabilised periods.